KaiSoellch/devdocs/source/blog/_posts/2015-10-14-graph-based-reco-engine.md

 Over a long weekend I decided, that trying to implement a recommendation engine for Shopware based on Neo4j might be a good start to get into Neo4j and graph databases in general.
-In this blog post I will discuss a graph database (especially neo4j), Shopware's current way to handle recommendations and a simple plugin to implement a recommendation engine using neo4j in Shopware.
+In this blog post I will discuss the graph database, Shopware's current way to handle recommendations and a simple plugin to implement a recommendation engine using neo4j in Shopware.

  <div class="toc-list" data-depth="4" data-headline=""></div>

-## What is it all about
+## What is it all about?
 <img src="/blog/img/graph_simple_result.png" alt="Simple graph" style="float: left; margin: 10px;width:300px" />
 A graph database is a database which represents information in form of graphs.
 Its ideal for highly cross-linked data which needs to be queried in a semantic way.